SolarPerformanceInsight/SolarPerformanceInsight.github.io/usecases.md

 - User can upload system metadata (6.0)
 - User can upload actual weather data (7.C).
 - User can select data quality checks to be applied to uploaded weather data.
-- Framework applies data quality checks.
+- Platform applies data quality checks.
-- Framework executes the performance model.
+- Platform executes the performance model.
-- Framework provides a report for download, or returns model output via the API.
+- Platform provides a report for download, or returns model output via the API.

 #### 1.C.
 Account for snow and soiling {#uc1c}
+{: .anchor}

 **Use case narrative**: Snow and soiling are two key, user-identified external factors that affect actual performance and should be accounted for by SPI performance models.
 The platform should be